razgaon/anthropic-docify/langdocs/docs/modules/agents/how_to/custom_llm_chat_agent.md

-Here is my attempt at rewriting the reference page with the improvements:

 # Building a Custom LLM Agent

 This guide covers how to build your own custom LLM agent using LangChain.
 We'll go over the key components needed, provide examples and code snippets, and share tips on troubleshooting and debugging.